Single-Particle Universality of the Many-Body Spectral Form Factor

 where $t\in\mathbb{R}$ and we have used notation analogous to our treatment of the CUE in Eq.~\eqref{eq:Kdef}.

 Fig.~\ref{fig:Kt_GUE} shows a comparison between $K_{\text{GUE}}$ and the exact CUE result~\eqref{eq:ExactSFF} for a range of system sizes.
 In both cases we measure time in units of the relevant single-particle Heisenberg time, where $t_{H}^{1,\text{(CUE)}} = L$ and $t_{H}^{1,\text{(GUE)}} = (\pi/\sqrt{2})L$~\cite{Cipolloni2023}.
-At early times, the GUE results exhibit oscillations which relax towards a ramp which is quantitatively close to the exact CUE result (Fig.~\ref{fig:Kt_GUE} inset).
+At early times, the GUE results exhibit oscillations which relax towards a ramp that is quantitatively close to the exact CUE result (Fig.~\ref{fig:Kt_GUE} inset).
 This behavior persists up to times which are an $O(1)$ fraction of the single-particle Heisenberg time.

 In the thermodynamic limit $L\to\infty$, the correlation and cluster functions of the GUE and CUE are known to agree asymptotically~\cite{mehta1991random}.
-Combined with the numerical results of Fig.~\ref{fig:Kt_GUE}, this motivates us to conjecture that the CUE and GUE form factors converge in the thermodynamic limit up to an unknown $O(1)$ fraction of the Heisenberg time.
+Combined with the numerical results of Fig.~\ref{fig:Kt_GUE}, this motivates us to conjecture that the GUE form factors follows our exact result for the CUE in the thermodynamic limit up to an unknown $O(1)$ fraction of the many-body Heisenberg time.
 Provided that this conjecture holds, it significantly expands the utility of our results for the CUE as a benchmark for other models, such as chaotic many-body systems with weak interactions.

 \lsec{Crossover from one-body to many-body chaos} Away from the exactly solvable point defined by~\eqref{eq:Udef}, we expect that the SFF grows linearly with time until reaching a plateau for $t\approx t_H\sim\mD$.
 To probe the crossover from exponential to linear growth of the SFF, we consider a kicked Ising model (KIM) whose one-step evolution is given by~\cite{Bertini2018}